-Travel Times to Koh Lanta
+Ferry Times from Koh Lipe to Koh Lanta

-Buy Tickets to Koh Lanta
+Buy Tickets from Koh Lipe to Koh Lanta

-Use the Search Box below to buy your tickets from Koh Lipe to Koh Lanta:
+Use the Search Box below to buy your tickets from Koh Lipe to Koh Lanta.

 We recommend printing your electronic ticket out before you get to the ferry pier to present to the transport operator.

 All services to from Koh Lipe to Koh Lanta depart from Pattaya Beach during the high season.

 Koh Lanta Ferry Pier